 Fact: The term “220 volt circuit” is not accurate in the United States, we use 240 volts as a standard although most appliances still run off 240v or 220v.
 A dryer using 5000 watts when supplied with 240v draws 20.83 amps while a dryer using the same 5000 watts when supplied with 220v draws 22.73 amps.
 The 240v system is much more efficient.

 The obvious solution was to add a neutral wire so the 120 volt components could operate safely without being used as a neutral path.
 Modern homes are wired using 10-3 NM Cable (Romex) and have four prong dryer receptacles installed.
 This wiring method safety carries all voltage back to the main electrical panel where the ground and neutral are bonded together.
-Any faults that occur use the grounding path to The Ground Rods or Grounding System and voltage travels into the Earth instead of energizing the metal frame of the dryer.
+Any faults that occur use the grounding path to the Ground Rods or Grounding System and voltage travels into the Earth instead of energizing the metal frame of the dryer.

 Fact: Your dryer circuit should be supplied from a 2 pole 30amp Breaker.
 If it is more than 30 amps, the Wrong Breaker was installed.
 If your panel doesn't have breakers and still uses a cartridge and screw-in fuse it is time to think about a Panel Upgrade.
 Call an Electrical Contractor in Greenville for an evaluation.

 Adding a 4 Prong Dryer Cord is the recommended course of action.
 With the average cost of a new cord being less than $25 and the installation involving the removal of a cover plate, 3 termination screws, and 1 ground connection this qualifies as a DIY project with many YouTube Videos offering advice.
-Although this is a moderate DIY project if you a are the least bit uncomfortable or unsure, please call an Electrician in Greenville for assistance.
+Although this is a moderate DIY project if you a are the least bit uncomfortable or unsure, please consider Hiring an Electrician in Greenville for assistance.
 Always turn off power and verify the power is off before working on any electrical system.